 The GSA fee was set to $12.00 per quarter by a referendum vote in 2002 and has not been increased or adjusted since.

 As part of the referendum consultation process with Student Affairs, it was determined that a 25% Return to Aid (RTA) applied to any increase to the GSA fee.
-In order to preserve the original ask of $3.86, the Graduate Student Funding Initiative committee chair requested that the General Assembly amend their motion to allow for an increase of $5.15: $3.86 will go to the GSA and $1.29 will go to return to aid.
-For academic graduate students, the RTA portion of the fee will most likely be distributed to Graduate Studies to increase fellowships and aid programs.
+In order to preserve the original ask of $4.05, a total increase of $5.40 is necessary. $4.05 will go to the GSA and $1.35 will go to return to aid.
+For academic graduate students, the RTA portion of the fee will be distributed to Graduate Studies to increase fellowships and aid programs.
 The original $12.00 GSA fee remains exempt from the 25% RTA as the fee was passed before the return to aid policy was enacted in 2006.

 If the increase is approved, the GSA will return to its 2002 funding levels in real dollars.
-Programs that will benefit immediately include:
+Programs that could benefit immediately include:

 - Travel Awards

 - Orientation Fund

 - New and returning programs such as Legal Aid and GSA Pizza Night.